Structural assistance grant

 - Complete and sign the Structural Assistance Grant Form.

-- Provide a driver licence, rates notice or electricity bill to confirm you own the dwelling and it is your principal place of residence.
+- Provide a driver licence, rates notice or electricity bill to confirm the property is your principal place of residence.

 - Meet the income test requirements.

 If you’re eligible for a Structural Assistance Grant we will inspect your property to identify what is needed to make your home safe and habitable.
 This may also include an assessment of the essential services safety checks for reconnection of electricity, gas, water, sewerage services and septic systems.

 This information, including estimated costs, is sent to the Department of Communities, Child Safety and Disability Services for review.
 Once the scope of works is approved you may be asked to sign a statutory declaration prior to any funds being paid.

 The grant will then be paid into the bank account nominated on your application form.
 A cheque can be issued where necessary.
 Once you receive the grant payment, you have 12 months to complete the repairs to your dwelling.

 We’ll contact you regularly to see how your home repairs are progressing and if you need any more support.

 If you need help to get quotes or contract repairers phone the Community Recovery Hotline on 1800 173 349.
 We can provide a referral to the Queensland Building Services Authority.

 You may be able to apply for other grants if your repair bills cost more than the amount of this grant.